Pauline-Oraro/SPYLT-LANDING-PAGE/README.md

 # SPYLT WEBSITE

-This is a replica of the original spylt website.
+This is a replica of the original [SPYLT](https://www.spylt.com/) website.